EryX0/dbSender/README.md

 Works on [3x-ui](https://github.com/MHSanaei/3x-ui) and [alireza0/x-ui](https://github.com/alireza0/x-ui).

-You can deploy this project on your personal server/computer, CI/DI or cloud platform such as GitHub Actions, Railway, etc.
+You can deploy this project on your personal server/computer, or set a schedule for running it on a cloud paas platform such as GitHub Actions, Railway, etc.

 <h3>Instructions</h3>